Chilean skua: Description

 Chilean skuas tend to be dark on their back, flanks, and cheeks, and uniformly light underneath.
 The dark colour usually extends from their back across the upper chest to form a pectoral collar.
 The underside of their wings is characteristically cinnamon-coloured, but this colour can be rather dull in some individuals.
 All adults have a distinctive dark cap and prominent pale gold streaking on the face and neck.
 They have black legs, brown irises, and a small, bluish bill with a dark tip.
 Their wingspan is 130 to 138 cm.

 Juveniles tend to be brighter-colored than the adults, with no light streaking.
 They are also strongly capped but often lack the pectoral collar found in older birds.

 The Chilean skua could be confused with the Falkland skua, but it appears much more slender and compact in flight, with distinctive red coloration and white crescents on the wings.

 Habitat and distribution

 The Chilean skua is endemic to South America, occupying coastal habitats from central Peru to northern Argentina.
 It nests between southern Chile and Cape Horn, Argentina, but its wintering range extends into Brazil, where it exploits the tropical coastal waters.
 In 2009, one individual was exceptionally sighted on Inaccessible Island, which is part of the African region of the southern Atlantic.

+In September 2026, a juvenile Chilean Skua was sighted off the coast of New Hampshire and Maine, the first record for the Northern Hemisphere.

 Breeding adults show a preference for sandy coastline with beached kelp and freshwater streams.
 This species is also known for its association with southern hake fisheries in the fjords and channels of southern Chile.

+In September 2026, a juvenile was sighted off the coast of New Hampshire and Maine, the first individual recorded in the Northern Hemisphere.